rmsalinas/fbow/README.md

 ##
 ## Citing

+If you use this project for academic purposes, you must cite us.
 This project is part of the ucoslam project.
-Visit ucoslam.com for more info about citing
+Visit ucoslam.com for more info about citing.

 ##
 ## Vocabularies